 When it’s a new bed, it should be all fun with favorite character bedsheets and blankets to make it more exciting for them.
 Once you feel your kid is ready to use pillows and does not pose the risk of SIDS anymore, you can choose your kid’s favorite character sheets, pillows, blankets, etc.

-Check out these crib and toddler bed sheets by Rookie Humans.
-I loved comforters sets, these are absolutely gorgeous and give such a neat look to kids’ room.
+Check out these toddler bed comforter set and by Rookie Humans.
+I loved comforters sets, these are absolutely gorgeous and give such a neat look to the kids’ room.

 12. Have your child sleep in your bed and then shift him in his own bed while he is still asleep

 If your child has been co-sleeping, there is quite a chance your kid likes his new bed for a day or two, and after that, he seems to be coming back to co-sleeping.
 Well, you cannot expect him to be sleeping in his bed right away.
 Obviously, he is going to have his highs and lows in this transition.

 You may need to have him sleep in your bed and shift him to his own (new) bed once he falls asleep.
 He might wake up if he is a light sleeper, but consistency is the key.
 With time things do get better.

 13. Do not turn your child away if he comes to you in the middle of the night

 Some nights all they want is a little snug, do not turn your child away if he wants to sleep in your bed and comes to you in the middle of the night.